J-Break: Career

-Later that year, " J-Break was featured on DJ Reid Speed's "Under The Influence" mix CD on Moist Music.
-Wutam & J-Break signed with dPulse/Sony BMG/Universal Music Group as "Sidetrax" along with David "Scratch D" Noller from Dynamix II, a gold certified electro artist from Miami.
+Later in 2009, J-Break was featured on DJ Reid Speed's "Under The Influence" mix CD on Moist Music.
+Wutam & J-Break signed with dPulse Distribution/Sony BMG/Universal Music Group as "Sidetrax" along with David "Scratch D" Noller from Dynamix II, a gold certified electro artist from Miami to remix Billie Ray Martin's "Your Loving Arms".

-By 2010, J-Break teamed up with Jägermeister house artist, DJ IDeaL to make a remix of BT's classic hit, "Remember."
-He was also featured on Paul Oakenfold's Perfecto XM/Sirius radio show.
+By 2010, J-Break teamed up with Jägermeister house artist, DJ IDeaL to make a remix of BT's classic hit, "Remember".
+He was also featured on Paul Oakenfold's Perfecto & BT's XM/Sirius radio shows.
 International artists such as The Crystal Method, Manuel De La Mare, and Donald Glaude quickly began supporting the team's original productions.

 In 2011, IDeaL and J-Break headlined several shows during the Winter Music Conference and Miami Music Week.
 This culminated with their live set before over 150,000 people at the sold-out Ultra Music Festival in downtown Miami.
 The duo's set was featured on Ultra Music Festival's UMF Radio Show on XM/Sirius Radio the following week.
-Their remix of Eddie Amador and Kimberly Cole - "Arrow Through My Heart" hit the Billboard Charts for over 10 weeks.
+Their remix of Eddie Amador and Kimberly Cole "Arrow Through My Heart" hit the Billboard Charts for over 10 weeks.